gradle/gradle/design-docs/features/play-framework/play-application-in-ide/README.md

         source: build/playBinary/src/compilePlayBinaryCoffeeScript
         source: test

+##### Implementation notes

+- Introduce an (internal) abstraction that says:
+    - here are my production source sets
+    - here are my generated production source sets
+    - here are my test source sets
+    - here are my generated test source sets
+- Play application component implements this, or play plugin provides an implementation of this in some form
+- IDE import uses this abstraction instead of anything Play specific
+- IDE import must know _nothing_ of Play.
+It should understand JVM components only.
+- Manually test import into Eclipse and IDEA

 ##### Open issues

-- Should all asset directories be added as production source directories?
+- Should all asset directories be added as production source directories? yes, if they end up as classpath resources without transformation, otherwise no
-- Should we add generated sources to the eclipse project?
+- Should we add generated sources to the eclipse project? yes, otherwise it can't compile stuff

 ##### Out of scope